ClaudioSiervi/page/index.md

     Family and friends makes my life meaningful.

-    Understanding the world is hard to accept.
+    Understanding the world is hard to achieve.

     Understanding myself is getting better each day.